oconnor663/jacko.io/posts/snooze.md

     when the executor is running fine, but some futures still aren't getting polled.

-[^chilling]: To me the most chilling line from that post is "There’s no one
+[^chilling]: To me the most chilling line from that post is "There's no one
     abstraction, construct, or programming pattern we can point to here and say 'never do this'."
 I partly disagree.
 I think we *can* point the finger squarely at patterns like `select!` and buffered streams.
 But if we're